Foundation Diploma in Art and Design (L3/4)

 UAL Foundation Diploma in Art and Design (L3/4)

-Previous students have been successful in gaining places on a wide variety of courses, in colleges locally and nationally.
+Previous students have been inspired to progress their creative studies further at Weymouth College and have studied on the Foundation Degree in Contemporary Fine Art Practice or the FdA in Contemporary Photography Practice, as well as to travel nationally to study.
 E.g. BA Hons courses in Fine Art, Graphic Design, Interior Design, Animation, Photography, Video, 3D Design Crafts, Fashion/Textiles and Illustration.

 How will I be assessed?

-A selection of Art & Design materials are advantageous, but there are opportunities to purchase paper and materials within College.
+A selection of Art & Design materials is advantageous, but there are opportunities to purchase paper and materials within College.

 If you are over 19 as of 31 August and enrolling on a full-time programme of study a tuition fee will be applicable in most cases.

 Age 19-23 and it’s your first full level 3 Qualification – no fees to pay.